127 Media, Digital Marketing, Burscough, West Lancashire.

 If an employee comes to you with an issue that’s arisen over a private messaging platform, make sure you’ve got the policies in place to tackle it with confidence.
 The fact that you, the employer, have learnt about the private message is no better example that nothing online is ever truly private.

-This article was originally written by and reproduced with the kind permission of, Linda Lavery of the HR Dept.
+This article was originally written by and reproduced with the kind permission of, Linda Lavery of the HR Dept. The original article has been archived on the host site and can no longer be viewed.

 I hope you enjoyed todays blog post “Whatsapp Mishap!
 A Guest Blog About Social Media Policy” and found the topic interesting.